 A student's legal name appears as the default in REGIS.
 This is including but not limited to class rosters, advisee rosters, department rosters, grading screens, transcripts, degree audits, and Graduate Degree Progress (GDP).

-If a student submits their lived name, it will appear in place of the legal name: on the REGIS class roster, the REGIS advisee roster, the REGIS department class roll sheet, and throughout Canvas.
-The Institute is making efforts to have grading rosters and screens updated to only show lived names in time for the midterm grading period.
-In most cases, instructors and TAs only have access to a student's lived name.
-It is important to note that faculty may have access to legal names via their other roles, such as being advisor or department administrator.
-Such roles would have access to documents and screens that show only a student's legal name at this time.
-This includes but is not limited to transcripts, degree audits, and Graduate Degree Progress (GDP).
+If a student submits their lived name, it will appear in place of the legal name: on the REGIS class roster, the REGIS advisee roster, the REGIS department class roll sheet, REGIS grading rosters, REGIS degree audit, most places in Graduate Degree Progress (GDP), and throughout Canvas.
+In most cases, instructors and TAs only see a student's lived name.
+Automatic email notifications from the student database continue to show legal names at this time.
+This include automatically generated email notifications when a grade is changed or a status is changed.
+It is also important to note that faculty may have access to legal names via their other roles, such as being advisor or department administrator.
+Such roles would have access to documents and screens that currently show only a student's legal name.
+This includes but is not limited to transcripts and degree audits.